Skip to main content

 Next, fields are mapped.
 This is where source fields are matched to destination fields.
 For example, users.email may become email_address, while orders.amount may become order_amount.

-Transformation can include filtering irrelevant records, joining multiple sources, calculating new values, formatting dates, standardizing names, converting currencies, splitting names, grouping statuses, or normalizing categories.
+After that, the data may need to be transformed.
+Transformation can include formatting dates, standardizing names, converting currencies, splitting names, grouping statuses, normalizing categories, or calculating new values.

+Then the data should be validated.
 Validation checks whether required fields are present, values use the right format, duplicates are controlled, data types are correct, and the mapped output makes sense before it enters the destination system.

 Finally, the data is loaded into its destination.
 This could be a CRM, analytics warehouse, reporting model, dashboard, customer data platform, automation workflow, or operational database.